Tejaswireddyallam/GDPFall2024-Group2/README.md

 Conducted a comprehensive review of requirements for telemedicine application development.

-Analysed project requirements for feasibility to develop android application.
+Analysed project requirements for feasibility to develop android application.<hr>

+11/13/2024 - <br>
+Worked on organization of git wiki link and creation of new folders in wiki repository.